DutchForeigner/Anet-Z2-IO-Module/README.md

 Limitations:
 - The ANet board uses the ATMEGA1284P uC and has only 1 free pin in the standard configuration.
 - The ATMEGA1284P has a very limited program memory.
-Using some extra's like manual bedlevel LCD menu and custom startup logo, takes up about 97% of prog mem already.
+- Using some extra's like manual bedlevel LCD menu and custom startup logo, takes up about 97% of prog mem already.
+- Using autobedlevel with 3D Touch sensor also just fits in the memory (with disabling multiple other functions).
+99.3% memmory used.

 Done:
 - Schematic and electronics are done.